Sandhyaranipanigrahy/Role-of-magnetic-field-in-Cep-A/README.md

 This repository includes the data used to carry out the analysis in the manuscript NATASTRON-24101058.
+The cepA_2sigma.csv file contains the catalogue including RA, DEC, P(% of polarization), ANG (B-field PA) and the corresponding errors.